gaurav1780/COMP1010WeeklyQuizzes/week08.md

 ## Syntax of Lists
 Fill in the blanks in the code so that the comments correctly represents the list.
-The answers should not inculude any special characters.
+The answers should not include any special characters.

 #### Version 1